2026 Legal & Regulatory Conference – Agenda

 Defending the Brand: Proactive Risk Management for Personal Care and Cosmetics Products

-The Faegre Drinker team proposes a panel made up of industry clients and a Faegre moderator(s) on the intersection of product liability and litigation risk and regulatory risk.
-We expect to cover the trends we are seeing in the space related to undisclosed chemicals in the products, product safety substantiation, adverse event reporting and evolving MoCRA regulations.
+The Faegre Drinker team and Lauren Harrison of The Estée Lauder Companies Inc. present on the intersection of product liability and litigation risk and regulatory risk.
+We will cover the trends we are seeing in the space related to undisclosed chemicals in the products, product safety substantiation, adverse event reporting and evolving MoCRA regulations.

 Together, this panel will discuss considerations for mitigating these risks, which could include increased compliance efforts, an increased focus on the supply chain, and increased transparency of ingredients.